 To use a time series model in a forecasting project, it is important to select the right type of model given the nature of the data that is being analyzed.

 If you are interested in learning more about time series modeling and how to use it for forecasting, talk to one of our DATA BOSSES!
 Our team is happy to partner with you and create a roadmap that provides you with predictive analytics and a design engine.
+Thanks for reading.
 Happy forecasting!